peddiashrith/peddiashrith.github.io/README.md

-layout: page
-title: readme
-permalink: /readme/

-### Peddi Ashrith's Blog
+# Peddi Ashrith's Blog
 ### My BTEC Life
+In this blog I will be discussing about my journey of engineering life.